Chart Color Schemes

 Mullaloo shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Tertiary education reaches 29.6% of Mullaloo residents aged 15+.
-Bachelor degrees are the most prevalent at 20.7%, followed by postgraduate qualifications (5.2%) and graduate diplomas (3.7%).
-Vocational credentials are also prominent, with 38.7% of residents holding such qualifications - advanced diplomas at 13.4% and certificates at 25.3%.
+Tertiary education reaches 29.6% of Mullaloo residents aged 15 and above.
+Bachelor degrees are the most common at 20.7%, followed by postgraduate qualifications (5.2%) and graduate diplomas (3.7%).
+Trade and technical skills are prominent, with 38.7% of residents holding vocational credentials - advanced diplomas (13.4%) and certificates (25.3%).

 Frequently Asked Questions - Education